ropensci/MtreeRing/README.md

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/RemoveRing.gif" width = 60% height = 60% />

-You can also perform a mass deletion of borders using the input control below the **Zoomed Image Window**.
+You can also perform a mass deletion of borders using the input control below the **Tree Ring Editing**.

 ### 5. File download